Programme

 More detail on available units can be found in the University’s Programme and Unit Catalogue.

-Interdisciplinary research projects
+Interdisciplinary research group project

-Interdisciplinary research projects
+Interdisciplinary research group project

 Examples of previous projects: